zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerscards/index.md

 Unfortunately, not all lasers are created equal.
 The laser tube and lens at hacklab are particularly well suited for the fine detail needed on a Chalmers Card.
 None of the other lasers I tested were capable of the same level of detail.

 Currently, each booklet only costs about $0.10 in materials so long as a I make them myself at HackLab.
 Of course, making them myself indefinitely is unsustainable.
-Instead, I may increase the cost of each booklet a few dollers by ordering vinyl stickers with information on them, and then just sticking them to the wooden cards.
+Instead, I may increase the cost of each booklet a few dollars by ordering vinyl stickers with information on them, and then just sticking them to the wooden cards.

 </article>